-Traditionally, guests placed bids at silent auctions by writing down their bids on a piece of paper in front of their chosen item.
-Mobile auction software has changed the name of the game, allowing guests to browse items and make bids through their phones by entering their payment information.
+When silent auctions first began, guests would write down their bids on a piece of paper in front of their chosen item.
+Times have changed, and now mobile auction software has changed the game, allowing guests to browse items and make bids on their smartphones.

 Most mobile bidding software guides guests through these steps to make their bids:

 - View item information.
-All items should have basic information explaining what the item is and its fair market value.
-Fair market value is an item’s worth if they were to purchase it at market price, which helps event organizers set starting bids and allows guests to determine how much they want to bid on an item.
+All items should feature basic information explaining what the item is and its fair market value.
+Fair market value is an item’s worth if guests were to purchase it at market price, which helps event organizers set starting bids and allows guests to determine how much they want to bid on an item.

 - View current bids and the next suggested bid interval.
 Display the item’s current going price as well as a recommended increase for the next bid based on the item’s value.
 Choose intervals that make sense for the item.
 For example, a gift basket of chocolate should have smaller bid increments than tickets to a ski resort.

 - Enter bids and set maximum bid amounts.
 Your mobile bidding software should have clear displays that enable guests to enter their bids without confusion.
 Additionally, many bidding software platforms allow guests to enter maximum bids, meaning that if someone tries to outbid them, the platform will automatically bid for them at the next interval up until their max bid is exceeded.

 - Track the auction for selected items.
 Your guests will likely want to do other things than hang around their desired items.
 Find software that comes with push notifications that will inform guests when they’ve been outbid so they can bid again as soon as possible.

 Tip: register all guests and their payment information before they start bidding.
 This will make bidding and checkout smoother as all payment information will already be on file.

 Your guests want to know what it takes to win their desired items.
 Have your team explain the auction’s rules at the start of the event, so there are no surprises once bidding gets underway.
 There are generally two ways to win a silent auction item: